joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 variable `i` to represent the horizontal position of the pixel currently being manipulated), while the inner loop goes through each pixel of the current column from top to bottom (with the variable `j` representing the vertical position of the current pixel).
-The code for the loops (with the inner loop’s contents omitted) is shown here:
+The code for the loops (with the inner loop's contents omitted) is shown here:

     for (var i:int = 0; i < diameter; i++)